odiche97/dataviz-project/README.md

 # dataviz-project
-Data visualization project for Intorduction to Data Science class
+Data visualization project for Introduction to Data Science class